habinbea/NetlifyBootstrap/README.md

 Here, I created:

 1. W3Schools's demo site's nostyle, style1, and style2 web pages that<br>
-   contains the same body but different css (as well as its absence).
+   contain the same body but different css (as well as its absence).
 2. index.html and deployed it with Netlify.<br>
    The deployed site's address: https://serene-mermaid-38d138.netlify.app/
 3. form.html as a nerdy survey and